hphelion/documentation/community/community.3rd-party-licenses.md

 License: BSD (3 clause)

 Files: */storage/ndb/test/src/getarg.c
-Copyright: 1997-2000 - Kungliga Tekniska Högskolan
+Copyright: 1997-2000 - Kungliga Tekniska H&ouml;gskolan
 License: BSD (3 clause)

 Files: */storage/ndb/test/include/getarg.h
 Copyright: 2003 MySQL AB
- 1997-1999 Kungliga Tekniska Högskolan
+ 1997-1999 Kungliga Tekniska H&ouml;gskolan
 License: BSD (3 clause) GPL-2
  This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by